mathias/mathias.github.com/source/_posts/2012-04-21-mosh-ssh-tunnels-tmux.markdown

 ---

 ---
-*Update from 2022: This post continues to be a popular post on search results, but it is quite old (10 years at this point!
+*Update from June 2022: This post continues to be a popular post on search results, but it is quite old (10 years at this point!
 Longer if you're seeing this in the future.)
 So I recommend you consult the [mosh.org](https://mosh.org/) site for documentation and usage.*

 ---